nmitic/Svyte/readme.md

-Small JS plugin for animating user text input.
-Work in progres. :)
+Small JS experiment for animating user text input.

+For dev run: npm run dev
+FOr Build run: npm run build

+Inside src/index.js change defaultSettings objected animation type to be one of the following: drop, draw or scale

+The rest of options still needs to be implemented.